 However, from our testing and research, we haven’t found any reason that other e-signing options can’t serve a similar purpose — especially when operating as standalone solutions.

-While we’d recommend that you test both software options for your business needs, don’t be afraid to consider a wide range of platforms that can comprehensively perform all the functions you might need.
+While we’d recommend that you test both software options for your business needs, don’t be afraid to consider a wide range of platforms that can comprehensively perform all the functions you might require.

 The shortfall with many e-signing solutions is that they offer functionality that is limited in scope.